qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Opacity` |slider|: You can make the underlying layer in the map canvas visible with this tool.
 Use the slider to adapt the visibility of your vector layer to your needs.
-You can also make a precise definition of the percentage of visibility in the the menu beside the slider.
+You can also make a precise definition of the percentage of visibility in the menu beside the slider.

 * :guilabel:`Blending mode` at the :guilabel:`Layer` and :guilabel:`Feature` levels:
   You can achieve special rendering effects with these tools that you may previously